 Burnet County Historical Markers

-Named for David G. Burnet David Gouverneur Burnet the first provisional president of the republic of Texas.
-County seat is Burnet (pronounced Bur-nit don't get it wrong! or it will definitely mark you as a non-Texan.
+Burnet County is named for David G. Burnet.
+David Gouverneur Burnet was the first provisional president of the Republic of Texas.
+The county seat is Burnet (pronounced Bur-nit) don't get it wrong! or it will definitely mark you as a non-Texan.
 Burnet County is one of the first counties we explored with this "little" hobby of ours and some of the pictures are not what they should be.
 Burnet County is close to home for us, being a neighboring county to Williamson where we live so we have been in and out many times.
 When I do a review of a county like this I'm looking to see if anything has changed, are there new markers? is there any new information on the markers we are missing?
 In this case there was, a marker that was missing in 2006, Marble Falls Factory Site has now been reinstated and is accessible.
-Have contacts for private property marks changed?
+Also have contacts for private property markers changed?
 Many years ago I contacted Annette Hanszen in regards to capturing the Old Thomas Ranch House she was delighted by our hobby but her husband was very sick and that time was not great for a visit.
-Both Annette and her husband have sadly passed and so now has their son who was the current property owner.
-Another change was that for many years Smith Cemetery was inaccessible because the property owner with the access road didn't want people on his property this was in litigation for many years, recently another property owner donated their property so another road allows access.
+Both Annette and her husband have sadly passed and so now has their son is the current property owner.
+Another change was that for many years Smith Cemetery was inaccessible because the property owner with the access road didn't want people on his property, this was in litigation for many years, recently another property owner donated their property so another road allows access.
 The Burnet County 1936 Centennial County Marker is still missing which ia always surprising to me because it would take a huge effort for anyone to move these large pieces of granite.

 1910 Post Office Building